 With our case laid out, what should your points strategy look like?

 If you’re over 5/24, there are plenty of other cards that should be on your radar to earn flexible points rather than airline miles.
-Citi recently increased its bonus on the Citi Premier Card, and The Platinum Card® from American Express has an elevated bonus as well.
+Citi recently increased its bonus on the Citi Premier Card (unavailable to new applicants), and The Platinum Card® from American Express has an elevated bonus as well.

 There are plenty of opportunities to earn flexible currencies.
 If you take a look at our best credit cards rankings, you’ll notice that almost all of our top rated cards are flexible points cards.
 If you’re below 5/24, the highest ranked airline card, the United Quest℠ Card, is ranked 8th.
 For those of you above 5/24, the AAdvantage Aviator Business Mastercard comes in at 9th place.